kajona/kajonacms/_docker/readme.txt

 *** Setup your local environment, get all the software
 ************************************************************************************

-    - install docker.com (build ship and run every app everywhere)
+    - install Docker Engine (build ship and run every app everywhere)
-    - install fig.sh (fast isolated development environments using docker)
+    - install Docker Compose (a tool for defining and running multi-container Docker applications)

 ************************************************************************************